 Hong Kong's largest national security trial to begin with 47 in dock

-The proceedings are expected to last more than four months, and the defendants face sentences of up to life imprisonment if convicted.
+The proceedings are expected to last more than four months, and the defendants face up to life imprisonment if convicted.

-Authorities have accused the 47 of trying to topple Hong Kong's China-approved government.

-The defendants say they have been targeted for normal opposition politics, with observers saying the trial illustrates how little room there is left to criticise China's rule since huge pro-democracy protests in 2019 were stamped out.

-Those on trial represent a cross-section of Hong Kong's opposition -- from prominent legal scholar Benny Tai, to former lawmakers such as Claudia Mo, Au Nok-hin and Leung Kwok-hung, to younger democracy activists such as Joshua Wong and Lester Shum.
+Those on trial represent a cross-section of Hong Kong's opposition -- including legal scholar Benny Tai, former lawmakers Claudia Mo, Au Nok-hin and Leung Kwok-hung, and democracy activists Joshua Wong and Lester Shum.

-The group were jointly charged in March 2021 with "conspiracy to commit subversion" for organising an unofficial primary a year earlier to select opposition candidates for a legislature election.
+They are charged with "conspiracy to commit subversion" for organising an unofficial primary election.

+According to authorities, they were trying to topple Hong Kong's government, while the defendants say they are being prosecuted for practising normal opposition politics.

-Their stated aim was to win a majority in the city's partially elected legislature, which would allow the bloc to veto budgets and potentially force the resignation of Hong Kong's leader.
+Their stated aim was to win a majority in the city's partially elected legislature, which would allow them to veto budgets and potentially force the resignation of Hong Kong's leader.

-That election was ultimately scrapped by authorities and Beijing brought in a new political system that strictly vetted who could stand for office.
+That vote was ultimately scrapped and Beijing installed a new political system that strictly vets who can stand for office.

-The group was charged en masse under the national security law that China imposed on Hong Kong in 2020.
+The 47 were charged en masse under the national security law that China imposed in 2020, after huge and often violent pro-democracy protests.

-China says the law was needed to curb political unrest, but rights groups and Hong Kong opposition figures say an ensuing crackdown has all but ended the city's autonomy and political freedoms.
+Beijing says the law was needed to curb unrest, but critics say the crackdown on the opposition has eviscerated the city's autonomy and political freedoms.

 Fair or farce?

-Dennis Kwok, a former opposition lawmaker who now lives in the United States, described the prosecution of the 47 as "a complete farce".
+Dennis Kwok, a former opposition lawmaker who now lives in the United States, described the trial as "a complete farce".

 "Subversion is a crime that used to require someone who threatened to use violence... to overturn the regime," Kwok told AFP.